hashicorp/vault/website/source/docs/concepts/policies.html.md

 }
 ```

  ~> When developing templated policies, use IDs wherever possible.
-Each ID is unique to the user and names can change over
+Each ID is
+ unique to the user, whereas names can change over time and can be reused.
+This
-time.
-This ensures that if a given user or group name is changed, the policy will be mapped to the intended entity
+ ensures that if a given user or group name is changed, the policy will be
-or group.
+ mapped to the intended entity or group.

 ## Fine-Grained Control